Aliases for ADSL Gene

 The protein encoded by this gene belongs to the lyase 1 family.
 It is an essential enzyme involved in purine metabolism, and catalyzes two non-sequential reactions in the de novo purine biosynthetic pathway: the conversion of succinylaminoimidazole carboxamide ribotide (SAICAR) to aminoimidazole carboxamide ribotide (AICAR) and the conversion of adenylosuccinate (S-AMP) to adenosine monophosphate (AMP).
 Mutations in this gene are associated with adenylosuccinase deficiency (ADSLD), a disorder marked with psychomotor retardation, epilepsy or autistic features.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Dec 2015]

 GeneCards Summary for ADSL Gene

 ADSL (Adenylosuccinate Lyase) is a Protein Coding gene.
-Diseases associated with ADSL include Adenylosuccinase Deficiency and Histidinemia.
-Among its related pathways are ATP/ITP metabolism and Metabolism.
+Diseases associated with ADSL include Adenylosuccinase Deficiency and Early Myoclonic Encephalopathy.
+Among its related pathways are Nucleotide Metabolism and ATP/ITP metabolism.
 Gene Ontology (GO) annotations related to this gene include N6-(1,2-dicarboxyethyl)AMP AMP-lyase (fumarate-forming) activity and (S)-2-(5-amino-1-(5-phospho-D-ribosyl)imidazole-4-carboxamido)succinate AMP-lyase (fumarate-forming) activity.
 An important paralog of this gene is ASL.

 UniProtKB/Swiss-Prot Summary for ADSL Gene